lulujyc/OneMix3Pro-OpenCore/README.md

 # OneMix3Pro-OpenCore
 Install macOS on your 10th gen OneMix 3 minibooks.

+EOL Notice: I don't have the hardware anymore so the support for this EFI configuration is ended until someone forks it.

 ## Compatibility

 - **OneMix 3 Pro Koi/ Platinum/ Black with i7 10510Y**: The main model this configuration was developed with and for.